Skip to main content

 • Direct Contact by emailing the DTR@mpi.govt.nz

-• Updates and new FAQ’s will be available on the Customs website
+• Updates and new FAQ’s will be available on this website.

 Need help?